 The gig economy is growing rapidly.
 According to U.S. News, one in three workers is now working in the gig economy.
+Some people are even making $100 per survey and racking up the cash.
 Still, whether you’re an intentional gig worker or you’re taking on the occasional gig to supplement your income or make ends meet through temporary unemployment, the workforce is increasingly turning to the freelance economy to earn a living.
 For gig workers seeking opportunity, some areas prove to be more fruitful than others.

 The Gig Economy is Concentrated in Major Metros

-According to recent data from The Brookings Institution, gig-style jobs tend to be concentrated in larger metropolitan areas, particularly in major cities in the western part of the U.S., such as San Francisco, San Jose, and Los Angeles.
+According to recent data from The Brookings Institution, gig-style jobs tend to be concentrated in larger metropolitan areas, particularly in major cities in the western part of the U.S., such as San Francisco, San Jose, and Los Angeles where people are looking to make money fast.
 This concentration in populous metro areas can be attributed, at least in part, to the rapid rise of ride-sharing platforms like Uber and Lyft and to the growth of Airbnb – a facet of the industry that The Brookings Institution calls “rides and rooms.”